bigsk1/voice-chat-ai/README.md

 # It will describe what it sees, and you can ask questions about it:
 # "what's on my screen", "take a screenshot", "show me my screen", "analyze my screen",
 # "what do you see on my screen", "screen capture", "screenshot"
+# To stop the conversation, say "Quit", "Exit", or "Leave". ( ctl+c always works also)
 ```

 ## Usage